Oxsomi/core3/README.md

 For the graphics minimum spec check the [minimum spec](graphics_spec.md).
 When unsure if a device is capable, please run `OxC3 graphics devices` to see if your device is supported.

-To use the graphics API, make sure that all entrypoints that use it link to it properly by including it: `#include "graphics/generic/application.h"`.
-This must be done in the real executable and not the DLL or lib/so file, or else not all graphics features might be activated (required for proper D3D12 support: Agility SDK).

 ## Contributions

 To contribute to this repository, you agree to the [contribution guidelines](FOR_CONTRIBUTORS.md).
 Before merging a PR as an external party, you have to sign a contributor license agreement.